ratanakpek/ActivityAndFragment/README.md

-# It just a small demo project
+# It just a small demo project about using bottom navigation